sezikpepa/Interdisciplinary-project/Methodology.md

 ### Data collection

 MUMC+ has a dataset of approximately 8,000,000 records in a relational database.
 These records will be provided as a CSV file.
-Additional records could be downloaded from the Dutch National Register of Drugs.
+Additional records about drugs could be downloaded from the Dutch National Register of Drugs.

 ### Program development process